Today’s Veterinary Nurse supports your clinical skills, professional development, and career growth.

 All of us in the field know what a blessing it is to do what we do.
-While there are as many blessings as hardships, there remains the constant drive to be the best caretakers for those entrusted to our care.
+While there are also hardships, there remains the constant drive to be the best caretakers for those entrusted to our care.

 Many veterinarians find practice goals of simultaneously providing a high level of medical care and attaining acceptable profit margins can no longer be met without the care provided by credentialed veterinary technicians.

 A letter from the editor, Lynne Johnson-Harris